 Bartłomiej describes his experience of publishing with Cambridge Scholars Publishing:

 “This is the first time I am publishing a major monograph at a major publishing house.
 The experience I had with Cambridge Scholars Publishing was an all-around positive cooperation.
 All the competent people working there guided me through every single step of the publication process and they were all extremely helpful with the suggestions and prompts in an attempt to ensure a quality result.
 It obviously testifies enormously to their practical experience and a hands-on approach.
 I would especially point to the reviewers who stood out as a team of highly meticulous readers offering their remarks and corrections in a very professional manner.
 I will definitely return to the Cambridge Scholars Publishing in the future.”

-As part of the Meet our Authors campaign, we are offering our readers a 50% discount on Trumpism: The Politics of Gender in a Post-Propitious America.
-To redeem your discount, please enter the promotional code MOAAPR19 during checkout.
-Please note that this is a time-limited offer that will expire on 15th May 2019.
+As part of the Meet our Authors campaign, we are offering our readers a 50% discount on Totalitarian (In)Experience in Literary Works and Their Translations: Between East and West.
+To redeem your discount, please enter the promotional code MOAJUL19 during checkout.
+Please note that this is a time-limited offer that will expire on 15th August 2019.